vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## Data Warehouses & Lakehouses

+{:.block-warning}
-Essential for insights.
+> Essential for insights.
 SQL is your friend.

 Data warehouses are typically append-only flexibly structured data.
 They contain both business data (how many clicks did a particular Ad receive) and application telemetry (how long did a user spend on a form on the webpage).
 Business metrics, User experience metrics etc are powered by such warehouses.